 As with all Kenilworth Union Church mission trips, safety and security are paramount.
 Bogotá is a large City with many kinds of neighborhoods—just like Chicago.
 Our team will be housed in secure lodging, travel in private vehicles provided by Praying Pelican and be accompanied by knowledgeable local staff on all our work and ministry projects.

 Director of Youth Ministries, Silvi Pirn, will be offering a presentation for parents and participants on January 27 and April 7 with more detailed information.
-For questions or concerns in the meantime, please contact Katie Lancaster.

 Do all the good you can, by all the means you can,